Do you need to speak French when you holiday in France?

 French people understand that French is a hard language to learn

 One of the main reasons English speakers struggle with French is because it can be a really difficult language to grasp.
 The French people also understand this – and are even a little proud of this fact too!
-This also means they are understanding when it comes to struggling with pronunciations and using the right masculine or feminin terms for words etc. But if you make an effort to speak in French you will find that in general, French people will be more helpful towards you.
+This also means they are understanding when it comes to struggling with pronunciations and using the right masculine or feminine terms for words etc. But if you make an effort to speak in French you will find that in general, French people will be more helpful towards you.
 Our personal experience has shown this to certainly be the case.
 In addition to this, French people will also often point out when you mispronounced or used the wrong word.
-This isn't to highlight your mistakes.
-Rather, they want to help you learn the language so don't take offence if this happens to you.
+This isn’t to highlight your mistakes.
+Rather, they want to help you learn the language so don’t take offense if this happens to you.

 Why do French People answer back in English when I speak French?

 Some people get disheartened when they make the effort to converse in French only to be answered back in English.
-You may think this is an indication that your grasp of the French language isn't great so why bother.
+You may think this is an indication that your grasp of the French language isn’t great so why bother.
 This actually is not true at all.
 As mentioned above, French people understand that it can be really hard to speak French.
 So why do they answer in English?
-Generally there are two reasons why they do this.
+Generally, there are two reasons why they do this.

 So if this happens to you, don’t be disheartened.
 If you want to keep speaking in French simply do so.

-The advancement of technology and smartphone apps means most of us will be travelling with our own personal translators already.
+The advancement of technology and smartphone apps means most of us will be traveling with our own personal translators already.
 Translation applications have really advanced in recent years.
-With the right application you can now, speak or type directly into your smartphone in one language and have your device translate it back into another language.
-Some translation apps such as google lens means you can even point your phone camera at signs written in another language, and it will automatically translate them back into English.
+With the right application, you can now, speak or type directly into your smartphone in one language and have your device translate it back into another language.
+Some translation apps such as google lens mean you can even point your phone camera at signs written in another language, and it will automatically translate them back into English.
 This can be extremely handy to translate signs and menus.
 We definitely recommend learning how to use these applications before you travel so you can draw on them when on your holiday.

 Globally Alliance Française has a great reputation as being a leading institution for French language learning and culture.
-Depending on where you are located you may be fortunate enough to be able to find a local chapter which offers formal French language courses.
+Depending on where you are located you may be fortunate enough to be able to find a local chapter that offers formal French language courses.
 Courses offered such as Bon Voyage, are specifically designed to assist you with speaking French on your holiday.
-The Alliance Française also has a fantastic cultural network which will connect you with other French language learners, native speakers as well as showcase cultural events such as film festivals.
+The Alliance Française also has a fantastic cultural network that will connect you with other French language learners, native speakers as well as showcase cultural events such as film festivals.